Policy on copying

 Charging and Copying Policy

-- Our charges are intended to offer value for money, while taking into account staff time in production and copying of documents.
+- Our charges are intended to offer value for money, while taking into account staff time and expertise and overheads.

-- Many of the documents in our care are fragile or of non-standard format (see 3.2) and require considerable care during copying.
+- Many of the documents in our care are fragile or of non-standard format and require considerable care during copying.
 Our charges are weighted with this in mind.

-- The income raised (annually circa £30,000, all sources) is important to us.
-It is used to supplement our small supplies and services budgets, particularly in the development of Information Technology and does make a real contribution to funding the service.
+- The income raised is important to us and does make a real contribution to funding the service.

 The Archives Service has an over-riding responsibility to ensure the safe preservation of the records.
 At times this may conflict with the needs of users who want copies.
 We must emphasise that: